marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Token:

-: An opaque blob that the client may use with a future Initial packet.
+: An opaque blob that the client may use with a future Client Initial packet.

 ## STREAM Frames {#frame-stream}